Advanced Technology Intraocular Lens (IOL) Vision Enhancement Frequently Asked Questions

 For the best result, advanced technology IOLs should be implanted in both eyes.
 Cataracts normally develop in both eyes at the same time.
 In the instance of only one clouded lens, only that lens needs to be replaced.
 For the typical patient, although both lenses need replacement, most surgeons prefer not to do them at the same time.

 The normal procedure is to replace the lens that is most clouded first.
 If both are equally clouded, the doctor will usually replace the lens in the non-dominant eye first.
 The interval between surgeries depends on the healing of the first eye and the vision results; two to three weeks is typical.

-How long does the procedure last?
+How long does cataract surgery last?
 Is it painful?

 The actual implanting of the advanced technology IOL takes about 20 minutes; the whole visit to the surgical center usually takes less than two hours.

 The patient arrives about an hour before the procedure and is given oral medication to induce relaxation and eye drops to anesthetize the eye and dilate the pupil.